igorrsilvaaf/igorrsilvaaf/README.md

 - 🎓 MBA in Software Quality Management

-- :computer: you can learn more about me at: [Personal Website](https://portfolioigor.netlify.app/)
+- 🌍 you can learn more about me at: [Personal Website](https://portfolioigor.netlify.app/)

-- :grey_question: I have knowledge in: Git, Github, PostgreSql, MySql, Jira, COnfluence, Clickup, Postman, Cypress, Selenium, k6, Jmeter e API REST.
+- 🧑‍💻 I have knowledge in: Git, Github, PostgreSql, MySql, Jira, COnfluence, Clickup, Postman, Cypress, Selenium, k6, Jmeter e API REST.